Prince William and Kate name baby son Louis

-Britain's Prince William and his wife Kate have named their baby son Louis Arthur Charles, Kensington Palace announced on Friday.
+Britain's Prince William and his wife Kate have named their baby son Louis, royal officials said Friday, prompting online comments on popular culture references and even an anti-Brexit message in the unusual moniker.

-"The Duke and Duchess of Cambridge are delighted to announce that they have named their son Louis Arthur Charles," said a palace statement.
+"The Duke and Duchess of Cambridge are delighted to announce that they have named their son Louis Arthur Charles," said a statement from Kensington Palace, the couple's London residence.

-"The baby will be known as His Royal Highness Prince Louis of Cambridge."
+"The baby will be known as His Royal Highness Prince Louis of Cambridge," it said.

 John Stillwell, POOL/AFP/File